RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription.md

 * `multiple_availability_zones` - (Optional) Support deployment on multiple availability zones within the selected region.
 Default: ‘false’. **Modifying this attribute will force creation of a new resource.**
 * `networking_deployment_cidr` - (Required) Deployment CIDR mask.
 The total number of bits must be 24 (x.x.x.x/24). **Modifying this attribute will force creation of a new resource.**
 * `networking_vpc_id` - (Optional) Either an existing VPC Id (already exists in the specific region) or create a new VPC (if no VPC is specified).
-VPC Identifier must be in a valid format (for example: ‘vpc-0125be68a4986384ad’) and existing within the hosting account. **Modifying this attribute will force creation of a new resource.**
+VPC Identifier must be in a valid format (for example: ‘vpc-0125be68a4986384ad’) and exist within the hosting account. **Modifying this attribute will force creation of a new resource.**
 * `preferred_availability_zones` - (Optional) Availability zones deployment preferences (for the selected provider & region).
 If multiple_availability_zones is set to 'true', select three availability zones from the list.
 If you don't want to specify preferred availability zones, set this attribute to an empty list ('[]'). **Modifying this attribute will force creation of a new resource.**